Dates: ISI will take place between 7th July and 2nd August, 2019.

-- Single occupancy Bed & Breakfast accommodation for the duration of the Programme (meals are provided six days a week Sunday – Friday);
+Single occupancy accommodation, Dinner, Bed & Breakfast for the duration of the Programme (meals are provided six days a week Sunday – Friday);

 If you receive Financial Aid from your home institution, payment of your Programme fee can be deferred until the release date of your Financial A £500 non-refundable deposit will be requested, which secures your place on the Programme until your Financial Aid release date.

 Key Theme Lectures & Seminars

-This theme will consider classic examples of surprise attack including the Soviet invasion of Czechoslovakia in 1968 and the Argentine invasion of the Falkland Islands in 1982 and will identify some of the general lessons that emerge.
-It will consider whether there is any way to remedy the failures inherent to the nature of intelligence work.
+Here we will consider classic examples of surprise attack including the Soviet invasion of Czechoslovakia in 1968 and the Argentine invasion of the Falkland Islands in 1982 and will identify some of the general lessons that emerge from them.
+We will consider whether there are ways to remedy the failures apparently inherent in intelligence work.

 The conventional wisdom holds that the US, UK, and NATO are challenged by Rising Powers such as an aggressive China and a resurgent Russia.
 But could it be the case that the transatlantic countries are actually threatened more by failing states?